vrothenbergUCSD/pymotif/README.md

 ## Optional arguments

 - `-size`: This is the size of the motif to search for.
-It defaults to 200 if not specified.
+It defaults to 100 if not specified.
-- `-mask`: If included in the command, PyMotif will mask the genome.
 - `-motifs`: The path to a known motifs file.
 - `-cores`: Number of cores to use.
 It defaults to 1 if not specified, but it is strongly recommended that you increase the number of cores to maximize efficiency and runtime.
 - `-enrichment_pval_thresh`: Enrichment threshold p-value for motif finding.
 It defaults to 0.00001 if not specified.